Hi, Stepparents! I’m so excited for this week’s episode because I got to interview my stepdaughter, Lila.

 Hi, Lila, thank you so much for doing this.
 Welcome to the show.

-Hi mom.
+Hi, mom.

 MARIA NATAPOV:

 I’m going to jump right in with the first question.
+What was the hardest part of getting a stepparent?
+What was that situation like for you?

-The Hardest Part of Getting A Stepparent For A Stechild
+The Hardest Part of Getting a Stepparent

 MARIA NATAPOV: